-The medical expense tax credit is one of the most overlooked non-refundable tax deductions, according to CBC News.
+The medical expense tax credit is one of the most overlooked non-refundable tax deductions.
 Although most Canadians are aware that the medical expense tax credit exists, many fail to keep the necessary receipts or running tally of expenses.

-This tax credit can also be applied to your spouse, common-law partner, and children under 18 years of age.
+This tax credit can also be claimed for your spouse, common-law partner, and children under 18 years of age.
 You can also claim medical expenses for your dependents and your spouse’s or common-law partner’s dependents such as parents, grandparents, siblings, aunts, uncles and nieces and nephews.

 Canada Revenue Agency (CRA) has compiled a list on its website of allowable deductible expenses.
 The list is not exhaustive and includes items such as: